Logo light mode the Fabryk

 There is a lovely authentic Japanese garden called Suizenji Garden.
 This meticulously landscaped traditional garden is renowned for its serene ponds, miniature landscapes, and tea houses, offering visitors a peaceful retreat and a glimpse into the beauty of Japanese landscaping and architecture.
 Additionally, there is a large beautiful shrine nearby, making it a quiet and picturesque spot, perfect for capturing amazing photos – especially for you Instagrammers and TikTokers!

-Me and Kumamotoman, every province has a mascot and he was elected the favorite of all in japan Me and Kumamotoman, every province has a mascot and he was elected the favorite of all in japan
+Me and Kumamotoman, every province has a mascot, and he was elected the favorite of all in Japan

-feeling fancy in the ferry with papercup coffee Feeling fancy in the ferry with papercup coffee
+Feeling fancy in the ferry with paper cup coffee

-2-4 Days for the Mount Aso and Kurokawa Onsen
+2-4 Days - Mount Aso and Kurokawa Onsen

 The plan was then to go to Kurokawa Onsen, but then we realized we didn't have enough time.
 Nestled in the lush valleys of Kyushu, Kurokawa Onsen offers a serene escape with its picturesque hot springs and traditional ryokans.
 While not easily accessible, the journey is worth the effort for those seeking tranquility amidst nature.
 Renowned for its rustic charm, this onsen village is a popular retreat, albeit pricey, inviting visitors to unwind in its therapeutic waters amidst stunning surroundings.
 Despite its remote location and limited connectivity, Kurokawa Onsen promises an unforgettable experience and is arguably the best onsen Kyushu has to offer.
 Regrettably, I couldn't make it during my travels due to its challenging accessibility, time constraints, and the need for advanced bookings, but its allure remains undeniable, beckoning travelers to immerse themselves in its rejuvenating ambiance.